chiragdhawan07/password-strength-checker/README.md

 cd password-strength-checker
 python3 password_checker.py
 ```
+💡 On Windows, you can replace python3 with python.

 ### 🧾 Option 2: Copy and Run the Code Directly

 1. Open any Python IDE or text editor (e.g., VS Code, IDLE).